 Definitions.
 The following definitions are amended as set forth below:

+(1) Section 1.50 is amended to read: “Recording” has the meaning set forth in Section 2.5.

-Section 1.51 is amended to (i) add the phrase "for delivery" immediately before the phrase "at the Delivery Point" in the second line and (ii) delete the phrase "at Buyer's option" from the fifth line and replace it with the following: "absent a purchase".
+(2) Section 1.51 is amended to (i) add the phrase "for delivery" immediately before the phrase "at the Delivery Point" in the second line and (ii) delete the phrase "at Buyer's option" from the fifth line and replace it with the following: "absent a purchase".

-Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, (ii) delete the phrase "at Seller’s option" from the fifth line and replace it with the following: “absent a sale”, and (iii) insert after the phrase “commercially reasonable manner” in the sixth line, the following phrase “; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product not received by Buyer, the Sales Price with respect to such Product shall be deemed equal to zero (0)".
+(3) Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, (ii) delete the phrase "at Seller’s option" from the fifth line and replace it with the following: “absent a sale”.

 Prior Transactions.
 The following is added as a separate second paragraph of Section 2.2: